Tulipa gesneriana: History

 This hybrid is widely believed to have originated in Tian Shan of Central Asia, from the collections of the sultan of the Ottoman Empire in Istanbul, as is the case with other species of tulips that came into Europe.
 In 1574, Sultan Selim II ordered the Kadi of A‘azāz in Syria to send him 50,000 tulip bulbs.
-However, Harvey points out several problems with this source, and there is also the possibility that tulips and hyacinth (sümbüll), originally Indian spikenard (Nardostachys jatamansi) have been confused.
+However, Harvey points out several problems with this source, and there is also the possibility that tulips and hyacinth (sümbül), originally Indian spikenard (Nardostachys jatamansi) have been confused.
 Sultan Selim also imported 300,000 bulbs of Kefe Lale (also known as Cafe-Lale, from the medieval name Kaffa, probably Tulipa sauveolens, syn.
 Tulipa schrenkii) from the port of Kefe in Crimea, for his gardens in the Topkapı Sarayı in Istanbul.
 They are hybridized with other species present in the collections.
 Tulipa sauveolens is genetically very closely related to Tulipa gesneriana, and sometimes classified in the same species.

 Tulipa gesneriana was introduced to western Europe from Constantinople in 1554.
 It was first described in 1559 by Conrad Gesner.

 Tulip stereoscope image demonstrating anther, filament, and petal.
 Pollen visible in background.

 When the tulip originally arrived in Europe from the Ottoman Empire, its popularity soared and it quickly became a status symbol for the newly wealthy merchants of the Dutch Golden Age.
 As a mosaic virus began to infect bulbs, producing rare and spectacular effects in the bloom but weakening and destroying the already limited number of bulbs, a speculative frenzy now known as tulip mania was triggered between 1634 and 1637.
 Bulbs were exchanged for land, livestock, and houses, and the Dutch created futures markets where contracts to buy bulbs at the end of the season were bought and sold.
 A single bulb, the Semper Augustus, fetched 6,000 florins in Haarlem — at that time, a florin could purchase a bushel of wheat.